JCDeen/Google-Lit.dev-on-WAMP/README.md

 Read the source in deen.html to see exactly how this was installed on a typical WAMP setup on Windows 10 PC.

-The code as shown yields the screen seen below (Firefox)
+The code in deen.html yields the screen seen below in a Firefox browser:

 <img src="lit.dev-rendered.png">